JiaoXianjun/multi-rtl-sdr-calibration/README.md

 Different dongles IQ samples are sent through different UDP ports.

+The relay program also can receive UDP instrction pakcet(listening port 13485), extract parameters, and set them to corresponding dongles.

 Currently, it is only tested in Ubuntu Linux (12.04 LTS), and only relay to localhost/host-computer.

 Some codes are copied/modified from rtl-sdr: http://sdr.osmocom.org/trac/wiki/rtl-sdr.